sfrancisco93/Zoom-Update-User-Group/readme.md

 ```

 # Additional Notes
-Please note that this is only sample code and has been tested in small groups.
+Please use this at your own risk.
+Note that this is only sample code and has been tested in small batches.
+I am not responsible for any data loss or unexpected results due to the execution of this script.
 Bug fixes will be added periodically.